 about

-James Trevelyan grew up in the Midlands and now lives in South London.
+James Trevelyan grew up in the Midlands.
 He has an MA in Creative Writing from Royal Holloway.
 His poems have appeared in various print and online magazines, and in anthologies including Best New British & Irish Poets 2017.

 His debut pamphlet of poetry DISSOLVE to: L.A. was published by the Emma Press in March 2016.